Empirical Analysis of the Model-Free Valuation Approach: Hedging Gaps, Conservatism, and Trading Opportunities: Benchmark Models

 As a second benchmark model we consider the stochastic volatility model introduced by \cite{heston1993closed} where the stock price $(S_t)_{t\geq 0}$ in the continuous-time \emph{Heston model} is given by the stochastic differential equations

 for $r$ being the interest rate, $\kappa$ the volatility mean-reversion speed, $\theta$ the volatility long term mean, $\sigma$ the diffusion parameter associated to the volatility, and where $W_t^1$ and $W_t^2$ are two correlated Brownian motions.
-The parameters of the Heston-model are calibrated to the considered call option prices according to the methodology described in \cite{levendorskiui2012efficient}.
-The price of the forward start option (and based on this its sensitivities) can be computed as described in \cite{Kruse2005}.
+The parameters of the Heston model are calibrated to the considered call option prices according to the methodology described in \cite{levendorskiui2012efficient}.
+On each trading day, we use data of all option prices, stock prices and interest rates of this day, and calibrate Heston parameters for each underlying stock.
+To calibrate the Heston model parameters, we minimize the squared distance between observed market prices and model-implied prices obtained under the Heston dynamics.
+To enhance numerical stability and mitigate sensitivity to small perturbations in the input data, we additionally incorporate a Tikhonov-type regularization term (see, e.g., \cite{egger2005tikhonov}) that penalizes abrupt temporal changes in the parameter estimates.
+The resulting calibration problem is formulated as where $\mathfrak{M}(\Phi_i)$, denotes the market price of the $i$-th option, and $\operatorname{P}(\Phi_i,\Theta_t)$ is the corresponding model price under the Heston model with parameter vector $\Theta_t$ at time $t$.
+Here, $\Theta_t = (\Theta_{t,j})_{j=1,\dots,m}$,\ collects the $m=5$ Heston parameters at time $t$ and $\alpha>0$ controls the strength of regularization.
+Once the model parameters have been calibrated, the price of a forward-start option, and, consequently, its sensitivities, can be computed in closed form.
+We refer to \cite{Kruse2005} for the explicit pricing formula.